No767/Rin-Docs-V2/docs-v2/docs/commands/rin-commands.md

 Searches for Spigot resources and returns info regarding the resource info given

-**Parameters**: keyword - What plugin you wish to search.
+**Parameters**: What plugin you wish to search.
 Make sure this is the same name as what is in the title of the actual plugin.
-For example, if I wanted to search for FAWE, I would put Fast Async WorldEdit instead
+For example, if I wanted to search for `FAWE`, I would put `Fast Async WorldEdit` instead

-## `.ban`

-Bans the specified user.

-**Parameters**: keyword - user that you wish to ban

-## `.spiget-author`

-Searches for the given author and returns name and resources from the author.

-**Parameters**: keyword - The author that you wish to search for

 ## `.spiget-stats`